 Sunny light exposure for about half an hour each morning can help reset your body's internal clock.

-Also, it is a good idea to reduce the amount of bright light your child sees in the evening.
+Also, reducing the bright light your child sees in the evening is a good idea.
 Your sleep doctor will recommend lightboxes that are commercially available.

 DSPS is a condition that a teen will not grow out of.
 DSPS can often continue into adulthood, so it should be treated.
 Your body's clock will be adjusted after the initial treatment.